Sanganer

-Sanganer is a town/tehsil (an administrative division) situated in Jaipur district, Rajasthan, 16 km south of state capital Jaipur.
-Jaipur has been divided in 13 Sub divisions and Sanganer is one of these 13 Sub divisions.
-It is famous for textile printing, handmade paper industry, and for Jain temples.
-Sanganer prints are one of its own kinds, for the reason that the patterns in bright colours are always printed on white backgrounds.
-Sanganeri Hand block printing received the geographical indication (GI) tag in 2010.
+Sanganer is a town, or tehsil, situated in Jaipur district, Rajasthan, 16 km south of state capital Jaipur.
+Jaipur is divided into 13 subdivisions, of which Sanganer is one.
+The town is famous for its textile printing, handmade paper industry, and Jain temples.
+Sanganer prints, for example, often have distinctive bright-coloured patterns printed on white backgrounds.

-The handmade paper industry began with the idea of Maharaja Sawai Jai Singh II in 1728.
+The handmade paper industry found its roots in the work of Maharaja Sawai Jai Singh II in 1728.
 Around ten handmade paper industries are present in Sanganer.
-Krishan Lal Balmiki the member of Rajya Sabha, was also from Sanganer (born 10 July 1942, died 21 April 2010).
-Sanganer is also a legislative assembly of Rajasthan and current MLA of Sanganer is Bhajan Lal Sharma who is also serving Chief Minister of Rajasthan.
+Krishan Lal Balmiki the member of Rajya Sabha, was also from Sanganer.
+The town takes part in the legislative assembly of Rajasthan, and the current MLA of Sanganer is Bhajan Lal Sharma is also the serving Chief Minister of Rajasthan.

-The nearby located is one of the biggest Rajasthan housing board colony, Pratap Nagar.
-EPIP (Export Promotion Industrial Park) Sitapura is also located in this place.
+Near to the town is Pratap Nagar, one of the largest Rajasthani housing board colonies, as well as EPIP (Export Promotion Industrial Park) Sitapura.
 Muhana and Muhana Mandi is 6 km from town.